shipsimfan/alexandria/Math Todo/Quaternion Operations.md

 ### Quaternion–Scalar *(optional)*
 - `q * s`
 - `q / s`
-- Mostly useful for normalization internals; not common in public APIs.

 ### Unary
 - `-q` (represents the same rotation as `q`)